openphacts/explorer2/README.md

 Note: change the directory to the appropriate one for your system)
 * Copy api/python/indigo.py to explorer2/public/ketcher/
 * Start with python ketcher-server.py
+* The rails side needs to know what port to call the ketcher app on, add the 'port' parameter to the ketcher settings in app_settings.yml

 Licence
 =======